OpenTermsArchive/terms-types/CONTRIBUTING.md

 3. **Suggest a name**
    - Propose a unique and descriptive name for the new terms type.
 While it doesn't have to match the service-provided names, it should be clear, internationally understandable, and as descriptive as possible.
-   - Ensure that the name is not already used in the list of the [terms types](https://github.com/OpenTermsArchive/terms-types/blob/main/termsTypes.json).
+   - Ensure that the name is not already used in the [database](./termsTypes.json).

 4. **Suggest a tryptich**
    - Provide a unique tryptich for the new terms type.
 The tryptich should characterize the commitment being taken in three dimensions: